$C^3$: Compositional Counterfactual Contrastive Learning for Video-grounded Dialogues: Introduction

 In recent years, we have seen increasing research efforts in contrastive learning to improve deep learning performance \citep{wu2018unsupervised, henaff2020data, chen2020simple, he2020momentum}.
 The common strategy of these methods is an objective function that pulls together representations of an anchor and ``positive'' samples while pushing the representations of the anchor from ``negative'' samples.
 These methods are specifically beneficial in self-supervised image representation learning.
 Specifically, these methods often do not require additional annotations by augmenting data of existing samples to create ``positive'' and ``negative'' samples.
 We are motivated by this line of research to improve visual dialogue systems and propose a framework of \textbf{\underline{C}}ompositional \textbf{\underline{C}}ounterfactual \textbf{\underline{C}}ontrastive Learning ($C^3$). $C^3$ includes loss functions that exploit contrastive training samples of factual and counterfactual data that are augmented to be object-variant or action-variant.
-An example of our approach can be seen in Figure \ref{fig:model_overview}.

 Compared to traditional deep learning tasks, a major challenge of applying contrastive learning \citep{wu2018unsupervised, henaff2020data, chen2020simple, he2020momentum} in video-grounded dialogues lies in the complexity of the task.
 Specifically, in a discrimination task of image classification, given an image, positive samples are created based on non-adversarial transformations on this image e.g. by cropping inessential parts without changing the labels, and negative samples are randomly sampled from other image instances.
 However, such transformations are not straightforward to apply on visual dialogues, each of which consists of a video of spatio-temporal dimensions, a dialogue of multiple turns, and an output label in the form of natural language at the sentence level.
 In visual dialogues, the random sampling method, in which negative samples are created by swapping the input video and/or dialogue context with random components from other training samples, becomes too naive.
 In domains with high data variance like dialogues or videos, a system can easily discriminate between such positive and negative instances derived using previous approaches.